 All accidents are serious matters.
 Even if a collision doesn’t occur at high speed or on a highway, an accident can produce painful injuries.
 Minor accidents can result in lasting and even life-changing damage.
-Here are the facts you need to know about minor car accidents in Florida and some examples of common minor car accident injuries.
+Here are the facts you need to know about minor car accidents and some examples of common minor car accident injuries.
+If you’ve been injured in an accident through no fault of your own contact our car accident attorneys for a free case evaluation.

 10 Minor Car Accident Injuries

-Here are 10 common injuries that can result from minor car accidents:
+Here are 10 common injuries that can result from minor or catastrophic car accidents:

 Traumatic Brain Injury